Skip to main content

 }

-This is extended through the generic type FatObj.
-Refer to the API documentation of FatObj to see all the extended capabilities it provides.
+This is extended by the generic type FatObj, refer to the API documentation for FatObj to see all the extensibility it provides.

-What you need to note is that whether it's map or split, the parent and child state share the same data.
-Therefore, their modifications to the data will affect each other, but the scope of data modifications they push may be different.
+You should note that the parent and child states share the same data regardless of whether they are transformed or separated.
+Therefore, their modifications to the data affect each other, but the scope of the data changes they push may be different.

-Read the following example carefully to help you better understand how state map and split work:
+Carefully reading the following examples will help you better understand how state transitions and separations work:

 use ribir::prelude::*;